-[EN-US] Marketing Materials Page - GORE-TEX CROSSTECH® GlOVE INSERTS - Downloadable
+[EN-US] Marketing Materials Page - GORE-TEX CROSSTECH® BLACK MOISTURE BARRIER - Downloadable

 As a firefighter, you face a broad range of challenging environments, and working in turnout gear is tough on your body.
 You definitely need protection against extreme heat, but the vast majority of your calls don’t involve this kind of challenge.
 Nevertheless, heat is still a problem, and the heat you encounter during most calls can contribute to heat stress.